SoftUni-Internal/interactive-content/EN/08-Final-Exam/01-Problem-01.md

 [slide]

 # Description
-The school year has already started Annie has to buy a certain number of **packets of pencils**, **packets of markers**, and a **detergent** for cleaning the board.
+The school year has already started and Annie has to buy a certain number of **packets of pencils**, **packets of markers**, and a **detergent** for cleaning the board.

 She is a regular customer of a bookstore, and there is a **discount** for her, which represents a **percentage** of the total.

-Write a program that calculates how much money Annie will have to **raise** to pay the bill, keeping in mind the following price list:
+Write a program that calculates how much money Annie will have to **save** to pay the bill, keeping in mind the following price list:

 - **Package of pencils:** $5.80

 - **Markers:** $7.20

-- **Detergent:** $1.20 (liter)
+- A **liter of detergent**: $1.20

 # Input
 Four numbers are read from the console:

-- First row - count package of pencils.
+- Count pencil packages.
 Integer in the interval \[0 ...
 100\]

-- Second-line - count package of markers.
+- Count marker packages.
 Integer in the interval \[0 ...
 100\]

-- Third row - a liter of detergent for cleaning the board.
+- Liters of detergent for cleaning the board.
 Real number in the interval \[0.00… 50.00\]

-- Fourth line - the percentage discount.
+- The percentage discount.
 Integer in the interval \[0 ...
 100\]

 # Output